bitwiseshiftleft/factorio-router/README.md

 Since the circuit network doesn't update instantaneously, it is possible that slightly too many of an item will be sent.
 Reducing this problem is part of the purpose of the request threshold ![threshold_signal_igon](resources/threshold.png).
 If extra items are sent, they would normally have nowhere to go, and so would clog up the network until someone requests them.
 However, extra items can be sent to
 *buffer terminals*.
 Buffer terminals additionally request all types of resources that aren't requested elsewhere, by using the default signal ![default_signal_icon](resources/default.png).
 Just set ![default_signal_icon](resources/default.png) on a terminal to some positive value (say, 100) and any extra items will be routed to that terminal.

-I/O terminals automatically connect to adjacent chests, unless this is disabled in the map settings.
+I/O terminals automatically connect to adjacent chests (including logistics chests, linked chests and infinity chests, at least if those objects support connections), unless this is disabled in the map settings.
+They should be connected with a red wire on the chest, connecting to the port/chest connection pole on the terminal (that's the one with the big red/green lightbulb on top).

 ## Balancing